susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 ## Submission details

-- Due date/time:
-- Commit and **push** working code and your output files to your github repo
+- Commit and **push** working code and your output files to your github repo by 10:45am EST on Mon Sep 21

 In this lab, you will be completing a modified version of one of the exercise that appears in one of the ECO 220 labs.
 In ECO 220, the emphasis is on running a regression and interpreting the output.
 Our emphasis is on learning to generate reproducible research using computer code.
 You will complete the exercise in both Stata and R and will submit your work by committing and pushing your code to GitHub.
 Full credit requires both the output and working computer code that generates the output.